Have a Plan

 Country furniture is typically made of wood and a combination of wood and metal.
 It has a warm and homey feel that can make a child’s room instantly inviting.
 Country furniture includes many appealingly whimsical decorative details like stenciling, embossing, and wainscoting, also known as beadboard.

-Typical Materials Children’s Furniture is Made Of
+Typical Children’s Furniture Materials

 Wood veneers are thin slices of genuine wood, such as mahogany or oak, that have been glued to the surface of the piece of furniture, usually made of an engineered wood.
 A poster bed or toy chest, to which the veneer has been applied, has the texture and appearance of genuine woods, while making it more affordable.